Geometry of restricted information: the case of quantum thermodynamics: The fluctuation theorem

-\textbf{The fluctuation theorem}.
 The stochastic nature of quantum thermodynamics allows for a detailed analysis through fluctuation theorems~\cite{Jarzynski1997,Crooks1999}.
 Within the framework of gauge theory, we must construct these theorems using trajectories that respect the thermodynamic symmetry defined by $\mathrm{G}_T$, since they are the only ones accessible to the agent.

 Consider a thermodynamic process that occurs in some interval of time $t\in [0,\tau]$.
-Projective energy measurements at $t=0$ and $t=\tau$ define the gauge-invariant trajectories~\cite{Note1}.
+Projective energy measurements at $t=0$ and $t=\tau$ define gauge-invariant trajectories~\cite{Note1}.
 A measurement of the energy eigenvalue $\epsilon^k_t$ projects the system onto a subspace associated with the projector $\Pi_{n_t^k}$.
-The fundamental postulate of gauge theory is that we lack access to the microscopic degrees of freedom within degenerate subspaces.
+The fundamental assumption of the theory is that we lack access to microscopic degrees of freedom within degenerate subspaces.
 Consequently, conditioned on the outcome $\epsilon^k_t$ the state of the system must be the gauge-twirled state (the maximally mixed state of that subspace) $\rho^{k} = \Pi_{n_t^k}/n_t^k$~\cite{ThermoGauge2}.

 Irreversibility arises when it is possible for us to tell the time-forward process from the backward process.
 The stochastic entropy production, which quantifies this distinguishability, is defined as the natural logarithm of the ratio between the probability associated to these processes.
 Let the forward process ($F$) begin in an arbitrary gauge-invariant state $\rho_F = \sum_k p^k_F \rho^k$ (which includes equilibrium states) where $p^k_F$ is the probability of finding the system with energy $\epsilon^k_0$.
-Following the measurement of $\epsilon^k_0$, the system unitarily evolves under $U_\tau$, which is defined by $H_t$.
-The probability of measuring the eigenvalue $\epsilon^l_{\tau}$ (with degeneracy $n_\tau^l$) at time $\tau$ is given by the transition probability $p(l|k) = \Tr(\Pi_{n_\tau^l} U_\tau \rho^k U_\tau^\dagger)$, from which follows the joint probability of the forward process $p_F(k, l) = p^k_F p(l|k)$.
+Following the measurement of $\epsilon^k_0$, the system unitarily evolves under $U_\tau$ (defined by $H_t$).
+The probability of measuring the eigenvalue $\epsilon^l_{\tau}$ (with degeneracy $n_\tau^l$) at time $\tau$ is given by the transition probability $p(l|k) = \Tr(\Pi_{n_\tau^l} U_\tau \rho^k U_\tau^\dagger)$, from which follows the joint probability of the forward process $p_F(k,l) = p^k_F p(l|k)$.

 For the reverse process ($R$), we define a gauge-invariant reference state $\rho_R = \sum_l p^l_R \rho^l$.
 For example, the thermal state associated with the Hamiltonian $H_{\tau}$.
 The time-reverse evolution is governed by $U_\tau^\dagger$~\cite{Note2}.
 The joint probability of observing $\epsilon^l_{\tau}$ and then $\epsilon^k_0$ is given by $p_R(l,k) = p^l_R p(k|l)$, with the reverse conditional probability given by $p(k|l) = \Tr(\Pi_{n_\tau^k} U_{\tau}^{\dagger} \rho^l U_{\tau})$.